T 10 (Enalapril 10 mg)

 Pill imprint T 10 has been identified as Enalapril maleate 10 mg.

 Enalapril is used in the treatment of high blood pressure; diabetic kidney disease; hypertensive emergency; heart failure; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Enalapril 10 mg is not subject to the Controlled Substances Act.
+Enalapril 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg